 The first J.J.
 Abrams film not to have a musical score by Michael Giacchino.
-Aptly enough, Giacchino had stated in an interview that he would rather hear the music of John Williams for a new 'Star Wars' film than his own.
+Aptly enough, Giacchino stated in an interview that he would rather hear the music of John Williams in a new Star Wars film than his own.

-Michael Arndt penned the script for this film based on an outline by George Lucas for his abandoned sequel trilogy to the original "Star Wars" saga.
-Though few details of this outline have been made public, author Dave Pollack confirmed that the story would focus on the building of the New Republic after the fall of the Empire, that Luke Skywalker, Princess Leia, and Han Solo would all appear, and that the children of Luke, Leia and Han would serve as the main characters of the story.
+Michael Arndt penned the script for this film based on an outline by George Lucas for his abandoned sequel trilogy to the original Star Wars saga.
+Though few details of this outline have been made public, author Dave Pollack confirmed that the story would focus on the building of the New Republic after the fall of the Empire, that Luke Skywalker, Princess Leia and Han Solo would all appear, and that the children of Luke, Leia and Han would serve as the main characters of the story.

 Both Brad Bird and Matthew Vaughn turned down the chance to direct.
 Bird had already committed to Tomorrowland (2015), forcing him to decline.
-Vaughn entered negotiations, even vacating the director's role on X-Men: Days of Future Past (2014) in order to helm Episode VII, but eventually declined over "creative differences," reportedly disputes over the level of violence in the film and the casting of the female lead.
+Vaughn entered negotiations, even vacating the director's role on X-Men: Days of Future Past (2014) in order to helm Episode VII, but eventually declined over "creative differences", reportedly disputes over the level of violence in the film and the casting of the female lead.

 After publicly declining to direct a new Star Wars film, J.J.
 Abrams was visited at his Bad Robot office by Kathleen Kennedy.
 Their negotiations lasted over a month, during which time, Abrams' central concern was the vast magnitude and cultural significance of the project.